 John Shiver is believed to have been born about 1734, but there is no evidence at this time to support this, other than conjecture.
 His birthplace is unknown to us at this time.
 He resided in the Craven County, South Carolina area during his early life and there he met Hannah ????, who may have come to South Carolina about 1752 with her father and the Scottish families of Flemming and Manning, though there is no documented evidence of this at this time either.

 John and Hannah are believed to have been married about 1760 (based on the approximated birthdates of their children) in South Carolina.
 (It is assumed that Hannah was John's only wife, though we honestly have no way of knowing how long they had been married, as we only have record of her being his wife after his death.
-I find it interesting that NONE of the boys named any of their daughters Hannah.)
-To this marriage was born at least 8 children:
+I find it VERY interesting that NONE of the boys, or any of John's descendants, appears to have named any of their daughters Hannah.)

 - Jacob, b. abt.
 1762, d.
 7 Jan 1826.
 (Married Darcus ???).